 - 2.10.1 There is an obligation on the part of the installer, maintenance company, customer and the monitoring centre to employ all possible means to filter out and manage false calls.
 This should be done in accordance with BS 8473.
-Companies' false alarm ratios may be monitored and forces reserve the right to suspend companies who consistently exceed the force average. - 2.10.2 Definition For the purpose of these requirements, a false alarm is an alarm call from a compliant system which would normally be passed to the police and has not resulted from: - a) A criminal attack, or attempts at such, on the protected premises, the alarm equipment or the line carrying the alarm signal.
+Companies' false alarm ratios may be monitored and forces reserve the right to suspend companies who consistently exceed the force average. - 2.10.2 Definition For the purpose of these requirements, a false alarm is an alarm call from a compliant system which would normally be passed to the police and has not resulted from: - a) A criminal attack, or attempts at such, on the protected premises, the alarm equipment or the line carrying the alarm signal. - b) Actions by the emergency services in the execution of their duty.

-- b) Actions by the emergency services in the execution of their duty. - c) A call emanating from a Hold Up Alarm (HUA)/lone worker system made with good intent. - 2.10.3 Requests made by RVRC's for police to attend sightings of individual(s) seen on protected premises where no criminal activity, attempt/intent is in progress, will be considered as civil trespass and such calls would be classified as false. - 2.10.4 Activation of detectors when there has been no apparent damage, entry to the premises or line faults will be considered as a false alarm unless proved otherwise. - 2.10.5 When a monitoring centre attempts to cancel police attendance before a unit is deployed, the activation may be disregarded as a false call. - 2.10.6 If caller line identification is operated, monitoring centres must not bar this facility on police calls.
+- c) A call emanating from a Hold Up Alarm (HUA)/lone worker system made with good intent. - 2.10.3 Requests made by RVRCs for police to attend sightings of individual(s) seen on protected premises where no criminal activity, attempt/intent is in progress, will be considered as civil trespass and such calls would be classified as false. - 2.10.4 Activation of detectors when there has been no apparent damage, entry to the premises or line faults will be considered as a false alarm unless proved otherwise. - 2.10.5 When a monitoring centre cancels police attendance before a unit is deployed, the activation should be disregarded. - 2.10.6 When a monitoring centre cancels police attendance after a unit is deployed, the activation can be disregarded at the discretion of the police alarms administrator. - 2.10.7 If caller line identification is operated, monitoring centres must not bar this facility on police calls.